2014/15 Interior Design

 Interior Designsurrounds us in the spaces and buildings we occupy, in the areas we work, live and relax in.
 Good Interior design can enhance the quality of our lives and improve the user experience creating exciting environments that promote health and well being.
 Interior design is functional and inspirational, it connects the commerical world with art and design bringing together technology and innovation to create spaces for the future.

 English language requirements for overseas applicants top

-Our Centre for English Language Teaching is a specialised unit within the University which provides English language teaching and support for registered international students.
-We offer a Foundation Diploma in English for Academic Purposes, two Pre-sessional Programmes in July – September: Pre-sessional PLUS (IELTS 5.0) and standard Pre-sessional (IELTS 5.5 – 6.0) at the Jordanstown campus and in-sessional modules in Semesters I and II at all campuses (Belfast, Coleraine, Jordanstown and Magee).
-Click here for more details.
-Please note that individual courses may require a higher level of attainment – please check courses' entry requirements individually.
+The University's general English language entry requirement for most programmes of study require you to have a minimum of IELTS equivalent 6.0 (with no contributing band of less than 5.5).
+Our Centre for English Language Teaching (CELT) is a specialised unit within the University which provides English language teaching and support for registered students who have English as an additional language.
+CELT offers two Pre-sessional Programmes in June - September each year: Pre-sessional PLUS (IELTS equivalent 5.0) and Pre-sessional standard (IELTS equivalent 5.5), delivered at the Jordanstown campus and designed for those students who need to improve their English language proficiency to allow them to progress to their chosen academic programme of study.
+CELT also provides in-sessional modules in Semesters I and II at all campuses (Belfast, Coleraine, Jordanstown and Magee).
+Click here for more details about English language support at the University of Ulster.
+Please note that individual courses may require a higher level of attainment - please check courses' entry requirements individually.

 This course top